flingo64/PhotoStation-Upload-Lr-Plugin/Readme.txt

 Version 2.7:
 ------------
-- Bugfix for failed upload when filename includes ( or ), important only for MacOS
+- Bugfix for failed upload when filename includes '( 'or ')', important only for MacOS
-- Quicker (15%) upload for PS6 by not generating the unneeded Thumb_L
+- Quicker (15%) upload for PS6 by not generating the Thumb_L which is not uploaded anyway

 Version 2.8:
 ------------
-Added video rotation support
+Added video rotation support:
 - soft-rotated videos (w/ rotation tag in mpeg header) now get the right (rotated) thumbs
 - hard-rotation option for soft-rotated videos for better player compatibility:
   Soft-rotated videos are not rotated in most players, PhotoStation supports soft-rotated